thecodeteam/mosaicme/README.md

 Statistics Service			| Haddop Cluster that takes the data in the Object Store and processes the statistics.
 Stores the data back to the Object store using HDFS.
 Caching Service             | Data caching service to speed the application.
 Log Routing Service		    | Service to route all services logs to the Object Store.
+Orchestration API service   | API service that orchestrates interactions with all services in the application.
+Configuration Service       | Service to maintain configuration, synchronization and naming registry.

 ### Component 1